emilekoffi/Melocoton/README.md

 Let's dive deeper within the products that haven't been choose beacause they were cheaper.

-**products that respect the quality requierment of the compny, and that have the lowest price offer.**
+**products that respect the quality requierment of the compny, and that have the lowest price offer when there is choice between different offers**
 ```sql
 SELECT
 ROUND (AVG(approx_past_month_sales_volume),0)